-Noninvasive genetic sampling is a powerful approach to obtaining DNA through a variety of sources such as hair, saliva, shed skin and feces, without requiring disturbance of wildlife.
-Throughout the nuclear genome, short tandem repeat (STR) markers (also known as “microsatellites”) are abundant and are sufficiently polymorphic to perform individual identification, parentage, relatedness, gene mapping, and other applications requiring high-resolution, Mendelian genetic profiles (Butler 2005).
+Noninvasive genetic sampling is a powerful approach to obtaining DNA through a variety of sources such as hair, saliva, shed skin, and feces.
+Throughout the nuclear genome, short tandem repeat (STR) markers are abundant and are often sufficiently polymorphic to perform individual identification, parentage, relatedness, gene mapping, and other applications (Butler 2005).
 Noninvasively collected samples typically yield low-quantity and highly fragmented DNA, requiring assays that make efficient use of available genetic material.
-Time and cost are a limiting factor, which necessitates development of a multi-marker assay (“multiplex”) with all loci amplified in a single PCR reaction.
+Time and cost are limiting factors, which necessitates development of a multi-marker assay (“multiplex”) with all loci amplified in a single polymerase chain reaction (PCR).
 The multiplex assay must be composed of a suite of markers with sufficiently high polymorphism to resolve identity between different individuals, even closely related ones.
-Inclusion of Y-chromosome markers also can enable sex determination from the same multiplex.
-We created and optimized such a multiplex assay to identify individual Columbian Black-Tailed Deer (Odocoileus hemionus columbianus).
-This assay is to be used for genetic capture-mark–recapture studies to estimate herd sizes based on deer feces collected along transects.
+Inclusion of Y-chromosome markers also can enable sex determination.
+We created and optimized a multiplex assay to identify individual Columbian black-tailed Deer (Odocoileus hemionus columbianus) from noninvasively collected DNA.
+This assay is to be used for genetic capture-mark–recapture studies to estimate herd sizes based on deer pellets collected along transects.

 METHODS

-Our approach was (1) use high-quality DNA extracted from deer tissue to screen markers for polymorphism, (2) design the multiplex, (3) conduct efficacy tests on DNA diluted to a range of known concentrations, (3) test the multiplex relative to scat DNA concentrations, and lastly (4) quantify genotyping error and assay performance.
+Our approach was (1) use high-quality DNA extracted from deer tissue to screen markers for polymorphism, (2) design the multiplex, (3) conduct efficacy tests on DNA diluted to a range of known concentrations, (3) test the multiplex on DNA derived from scat, and (4) quantify genotyping error and assay performance.

 RESULTS